Sudhanshu5harma/vlsi/README.md

   					end
 			end
 ```
 So it lay man language its like a mux before the output line and a demux before the input line.
+Hence the below given one is just a idea we will have 16 such register blocks.
 ![alt text](https://github.com/sudhanshu55/vlsi/blob/master/Readme%20content%20/step3.png?raw=true)